-DON’T SHUCK THAT CORN…There is no easier method, just toss them in an oven.
-Microwave or regular oven… either will do.
+DON’T SHUCK THAT CORN.
+There is no easier method, just toss them in an oven.
+Microwave or regular oven either will do.
 No husking the corn.
 Just toss them in.
-It’s just a matter of seating the timer.
+It’s just a matter of setting the timer.

 I love my naked grilled corn (char is good).
 And since sweet corn and grilling season tend to go together, I haven’t had a lot of call for another technique.
-This spring I have ended up doing more inside cooking than I would like but it is still “corn season”.
+This spring I have ended up doing more inside cooking than I would like, but it is still “corn season”.
 For years we cleaned the ears of corn and nuked with a few teaspoons of water in the microwave.
-It worked fine and was only a little work but I’m always looking for easier.
+It worked fine and was only a little work, but I’m always looking for easier.

 It turns out that you can just toss the ears, husks and all, into the microwave or oven.
 Cook them and then shuck them.
 The easiest way to shuck is to cut the bottom of the ear off and squeeze the ear out.
 The corn silk will stay with the husks.
 The microwave formula is 4 minutes on high per ear.
 The oven is 30 minutes total (any number of ears) at 350 for 30 minutes.
-Remember this, there will be a test later, it’s really, really hard.
+Remember this, there will be a test later, it’s hard.

-Your ingredients… Corn.
-I picked two ears since this is “Cooking For Two”
+Your ingredients, Corn.
+I picked two ears since this is “Cooking For Two.”